IBM Advanced Computer Systems project

-The ACS-1 and ACS-360 are two related supercomputers designed by IBM as part of the IBM Advanced Computing Systems project from 1961 to 1969.
+The ACS-1 and ACS-360 are two related supercomputers designed by IBM as part of the Advanced Computing Systems project from 1965 to 1969.
 Although the designs were never finished and no models ever went into production, the project spawned a number of organizational techniques and architectural innovations that have since become incorporated into nearly all high-performance computers in existence today.
-Many of the ideas resulting from the project directly influenced the development of the IBM RS/6000 and, more recently, have contributed to the Explicitly Parallel Instruction Computing (EPIC) computing paradigm used by Intel and HP in high-performance processors.
+Many of the ideas resulting from the project directly influenced the development of the IBM RS/6000 and, more recently, have contributed to the Explicitly Parallel Instruction Computing (EPIC) computing paradigm used by Intel and HP in the Itanium processors.

+After the ACS project folded, the engineers were given the choice to rejoin other divisions of IBM.
+Many declined as it would require them to return to the east coast from California.
+A number formed MASCOR in 1970 but this was short-lived as they were unable to raise capital.
+Gene Amdahl took the opportunity to start his own company, building IBM-compatible mainframe computers using the ECL designs worked on for ACS.
+Amdahl Corporation's 470V/6 were both faster and less expensive than IBM's own high-end designs.

 History

-The ACS project began in 1961 as Project Y with a goal of “building a machine that was one hundred times faster than Stretch”.
-Initial work began at the IBM Watson Research Center.
-A number of significant computer pioneers contributed to the project, including John Cocke, Herb Schorr, Frances Allen, Gene Amdahl, and Lynn Conway.

-A decision by IBM in May 1968 to modify the project to support S/360 compatibility resulted in the name change from ACS-1 to ACS-360 for the computer being designed.
-At its peak, the ACS-360 project involved over 200 engineers and staff.

-The ACS-360 project was canceled in May 1969; however, many of the innovations resulting from the project would eventually find direct realization in the IBM RS/6000 series of machines (later known as the IBM System p line of workstations and servers), apart from influencing the design of other machines and architectures.